Testing candidates for cultural fit during the job interview is essential for making good hires who are likely to have a long tenure at your company.

 - A well-defined set of criteria based on the company culture description you create with collaborating employees.

-The criteria that interviewers use need to be based on the information you gathered from conversations with employees, especially those who will be working directly with the hire.
+The criteria that interviewers use need to be based on the information they gathered from conversations with employees, especially those who will be working directly with the hire.

-- Unbiased engagement when interviewing candidates and critical focus when scoring candidate fit against these criteria.
+- Unbiased engagement when interviewing candidates and critical focus when scoring candidates fit against these criteria.

 It’s important for everyone on the interview team to engage with candidates honestly and not to “pick favorites.”
 Once an interviewer “gets a feeling” about the fit of a candidate, their first reaction should be to challenge this assumption and remain objective.
 Candidates want the job, after all, and can be prone to projecting particular traits and attitudes during the interview, so everyone on the interview team needs to go into the interview with objective engagement as one of their primary goals.